telink-semi/tc_ble_single_sdk/tc_ble_single_sdk_v3.4.2.8_Patch/doc/patch_note.md

     - Fixed the disconnection issue caused by frequent timer wake-ups.
       - Detailed Description: When the BLE_APP_PM_ENABLE is enabled, if the application frequently wakes up the system via software timers, clock recovery abnormalities may occur during wake-up.
 This issue may also occur with low probability under conditions where software timers are not used.
       - After Fix: The clock recovery is functioning normally, and instances of disconnection will no longer occur.
-      - Update Recommendation: Recommended update.
+      - Update Recommendation: Mandatory update.
 - **Application**
   - For B85
     - Fixed the issue of garbled data when using software-simulated serial communication.